Enterprise AI Architecture (EAA)

 • Azure AI services

-• Contract-first APIs
+• contract-first APIs

-• Observability and logging standards
+• observability and logging standards

 • DevOps and CI/CD pipelines

-• Enterprise security controls
+• enterprise security controls

-AI integrates into existing enterprise systems.
+AI should integrate into existing enterprise systems.

-It does not bypass them.
+It should not bypass them.

 What EAA Is Not